Floyd maps to the boundaries of relatively hyperbolic groups

-\begin{prop} The action $\mu:G{\on}(G{+}_\nu\Lambda)$ has Dynkin property and hence is a $\times$-action.\eod\end{prop} We have proved \ref{attractorSum} in the particular case `$\Omega{=}G$'.
+\begin{prop} The action $\mu:G{\on}(G{+}_\nu\Lambda)$ has Dynkin property and hence is a $\times$-action.\eod\end{prop} We have proved the attractor sum theorem in the particular case `$\Omega{=}G$'.
 It is enough for establishing the Floyd map from any Cayley graph with respect to a finite generating set.